Box Office: 979-1333

-Named Pollstar’s Best New Concert Venue of 2006, the John Paul Jones Arena has already featured such acts as Billy Joel, the Red Hot Chili Peppers, Justin Timberlake, the Blue Man Group, Eric Clapton, Kenny Chesney, and James Taylor.
-In addition to hosting UVA basketball games, the arena has become the area's premiere venue for concerts, comedy acts (like Daily Show host Jon Stewart), and family fare such as the circus and Sesame Street Live.
+The John Paul Jones Arena, home of the UVA basketball teams, has featured such acts as Lady Gaga, Billy Joel, Maroon 5, the Blue Man Group, Eric Clapton, Kenny Chesney and Taylor Swift.
+The arena also has become the area's premiere venue for comedy acts and family fare such as Cirque du Soleil.
 The arena offers an email alert notifying patrons of upcoming events.

 Light House Studio

 121 Water St. E, City Center for Contemporary Arts and the Vinegar Hill Theater, Downtown Mall

 There are a host of student musical groups at the University, including Black Voices, the University Glee Club, the University Jazz Ensemble, University Singers, Virginia Gentlemen, and the Women's Chorus.
 The McIntire Music Department has its own box office for tickets to University events.
 Regular tickets become available two weeks prior to the concert date.
 Student prices on student performances are generally low.
 Performances sponsored by the University are often free for full-time students.

 103 South First St. on the Downtown Mall